Robin’s Nest in Morpeth

 Situated on the edge of this lovely small town, it has formal gardens, an aviary, play areas, a paddling pool, ancient woodland, picnic areas, tennis courts, bowling greens, a skate park and much more, including a garden dedicated to William Turner, who was born in Morpeth in 1508 and is known as the ‘father of English botany’.
 He was the very first person to record, in English, the names and medicinal uses of plants in his three-part Herbal.
 The gardens contain plants Turner found during his travels in Europe.
 More information is available by clicking here: William Turner Garden Morpeth.
 You can walk alongside beautiful Wansbeck River from Robin’s Nest into the town.

 Situated just 7 minutes from the A1, this gorgeous apartment provides the perfect base for exploring all areas of fabulous Northumberland – and it’s not far from Newcastle too, to make your trip a little more ‘cosmopolitan’!
 Morpeth is situated on the East Coast Main railway line too, so you could jump on the train to Newcastle or just as easily pop to Edinburgh for the day.
+Robin’s Nest is situated around 15 minutes walk to the town centre, through pretty, leafy paths.
+It’s not lit the whole way and the road up to the apartment is very steep.

 To find out the distance of Robin’s Nest from your own home, how long it will take to drive there and other options for alternative transport, click here: Robin’s Nest on Googlemaps and enter your home postcode.